leodinh/burger-builder/README.md

 yarn install
 ```

-##Compiles and live-reloads for development
+## Compiles and live-reloads for development

 ```
-npm install
+npm start
 or
-yarn install
+yarn start
 ```